 Money in Barcelona

 Barcelona, like the rest of Spain, uses the euro currency.
-Credit and debit cards are widely accepted in almost all hotels, restaurants, and shops.
+Credit and debit cards are widely accepted in most restaurants, hotels, and shops.
 You should carry some cash for tipping and shopping at markets.

 Never carry a lot of cash on you or take out a huge wad in public.
-Pickpocketing is rife in Barcelona (more on that later!) so you don’t want to draw a lot of attention.
+Pickpocketing is rife in Barcelona (more on that later!), especially in crowded places.
+So you don’t want to draw a lot of attention.

 Book a Family Photo Shoot